akyriako/typesense-operator-docs/docs/healthcheck.md

 # Health Check

-Each Typesense node is deployed as a Kubernetes Pod and includes three containers:
+Each Typesense node is deployed as a Kubernetes `Pod` and includes three containers:

-1. **Typesense server** – the actual Typesense node
+1. **Typesense server** – the actual Typesense node.
-2. **Metrics exporter** – a sidecar that exposes Prometheus-style metrics for each node
+2. **Metrics exporter** – a sidecar based on [typesense-prometheus-exporter](https://github.com/akyriako/typesense-prometheus-exporter) that exposes Prometheus-style metrics for each node via a `PodMonitor` resource.
 3. **Cluster healthcheck** – a sidecar based on [typesense-healthcheck](https://github.com/akyriako/typesense-healthcheck) that aggregates the health of all nodes, offering a REST/JSON endpoint and a built-in web UI to monitor cluster and node status in real time.

 The *typesense-healthcheck* sidecar aggregates and reports the health of all nodes in a Typesense cluster.
 It provides both Kubernetes-ready endpoints and a built-in web UI for real-time status visualization.